microsoft/autogen/website/docs/Examples/Integrate - OpenAI.md

 ### Tuning Hyperparameters for OpenAI

-The tuning will take a while to finish, depending on the optimization budget (~1 min for the current budget).
 The tuning will be performed under the specified optimization budgets.

 * inference_budget is the target average inference budget per instance in the benchmark.
 For example, 0.02 means the target inference budget is 0.02 dollars, which translates to 1000 tokens (input + output combined) if the text Davinci model is used.
 * optimization_budget is the total budget allowed to perform the tuning.
 For example, 5 means 5 dollars are allowed in total, which translates to 250K tokens for the text Davinci model.